thomasjallerton/nimbus-framework/docs/resources/functions/FileStorageBucketFunction.md

 sidebar_label: File Storage Function
 ---

 A file storage function is triggered whenever a File Storage Bucket either has an item created or deleted.
-This annotation will create the bucket if it does not already exist within the project.
+This com.nimbusframework.nimbuscore.annotation will create the bucket if it does not already exist within the project.

 ## Basic Usage
 A method is annotated with `@FileStorageServerlessFunction` which is provided with a bucketName and an event type.